Archon: An Architecture Search Framework for Inference-Time Techniques: Inference-Time Techniques for

-\textbf{Framework Overview}: { Drawing upon our analysis of the inference-time components, we propose \textbf{\archon{}}, a framework for automatically designing LLM systems composed of existing inference-time techniques (or new ones). } Inspired by the structure of neural networks \citep{hinton1992neural}, \archon{} is constructed of layers of LLM components (\autoref{fig:main_figure}; Section \ref{sec:compound_lm_modules}).
-Each layer is composed of sets of these LLM components that are called in parallel, performing a text-to-text operation to the instruction prompt and the subsequently generated candidate responses.
-Furthermore, like a neural network, some layers perform \textit{transformations} of the provided list of strings (e.g. the Generator and Fuser components), converting a list of strings into a different list of strings (the numbers of candidates can vary from the original number of candidates).
-Other components introduce non-linearities into the \archon{} structure, performing filtering of the list of strings (e.g. Ranker and Verifier).
-Ultimately, the inputs and outputs for each layer is always a list of strings, whether that is the instruction prompt (e.g. a list with a single string) or a list of candidate responses (e.g. a list of many strings).
-If a list of strings are outputted at the last layer of the \archon{} structure, the first string in the list is returned.
+\textbf{Framework Overview}: { Drawing upon our analysis of the inference-time components, we propose \textbf{\archon{}}, a framework for automatically designing LLM systems composed of existing inference-time techniques (or new ones). } Inspired by the structure of neural networks \citep{hinton1992neural}, \archon{} consists of layers of LLM components (\autoref{fig:main_figure}; Section \ref{sec:compound_lm_modules}).
+Each layer is composed of sets of LLM components called in parallel.
+These components perform a text-to-text operation on the initial instruction prompt and the candidate responses from the previous layer.
+Furthermore, like a neural network, some layers perform \textit{transformations} of the provided list of strings (e.g., Generator and Fuser), converting a list of strings into a different list of strings (the numbers of candidates can vary from the original number of candidates).
+Other components introduce non-linearities into the \archon{} structure, performing filtering of the list of strings (e.g., Ranker and Verifier).
+Ultimately, the inputs and outputs for each layer is always a list of strings, whether that is the instruction prompt (i.e., a single string) or a list of candidate responses.
+If a list of strings is outputted at the last layer of the \archon{} structure, the first string in the list is returned.

-Unlike a classical neural network, no weights are learned between the LLM components and the layers; in turn the \archon{} architecture can be deployed off-the-shelf without any tuning.
-This distinction makes architecture search much cheaper and more efficient since a new configuration is tested without an inner optimization of the architecture's weights, which we discuss in Section \ref{sec:search_algorithms}.
-Additionally, a single state is transformed sequentially from the input layer to the final output; this single state is the initial instruction prompt and the current candidate responses.
-In \autoref{fig:example_archon_architecture}, we provide an example \archon{} architecture composed of six layers: an ensemble layer of generators, an intermediate critic layer, an intermediate ranker layer, an intermediate layer of fusers, an intermediate verifier layer, and a final fuser layer..
+Unlike a classical neural network, no weights are learned between the LLM components and the layers; in turn, the \archon{} architecture can be deployed off-the-shelf without any tuning.
+Additionally, a single state is transformed sequentially from the input layer to the final output; this single state is the initial instruction prompt and the current candidate responses (example architecture in \autoref{fig:example_archon_architecture}).

 \textbf{Rules for Construction}: The LLM components in Section \ref{sec:compound_lm_modules} can only be placed in specific orders (\ref{tab:rules_of_construction}). {While alternative combinations and orderings of \archon{} components are technically viable, we found these orderings to be optimal after conducting an ablation study of \archon{} components across seven benchmarks and two model classes (open-source and closed-source) (Appendix \ref{sec:tradeoffs}).}